 These symptoms aren’t always caused by Legionnaires’ disease, but if you have them, contact your GP as soon as possible.

 Your GP will ask you about your symptoms and examine you.
-He or she may also ask you about your medical history, or if you have been abroad recently.
+They may also ask you about your medical history.
+As this infection is quite rare it’s important that you tell your GP if you’ve been abroad recently or used a spa or hot tub.

-Legionnaires’ disease is diagnosed by a combination of tests.
-Tests may be done on your sputum (phlegm) or you may be asked to provide a urine sample, which checks for Legionella antigens (substances that cause your immune system to respond to the infection).
+If your GP suspects a chest infection they may organise a chest X-ray and in some cases refer you for further tests.
+Legionnaires’ disease is usually diagnosed with a urine test.
+Your urine will be tested to check for legionella antigens (substances that cause your immune system to respond to the infection).
 You may also have a blood test to measure the amount of antibodies in your blood.

-You might have an X-ray on your chest to check whether you have an infection in your lungs.
+You might have an X-ray of your chest to check whether you have an infection in your lungs.
 You may have to go to hospital to have this done.

 The sooner you start your treatment, the less likely you are to develop any serious complications.
-Always ask your GP for advice and read the patient information leaflet that comes with your medicine.
+Always read the patient information leaflet that comes with your medicine carefully, and if you have any questions ask your pharmacist.

-If your infection is severe or you’re more at risk of complications, you may have to be admitted to hospital and receive your treatment through a drip in your arm.
+If your infection is severe or you’re more at risk of complications, your GP may admit you to hospital.
+Here you may receive your antibiotic treatment through a drip in your arm.

-You will usually start to feel better within three to five days.
-However, the amount of time it takes to make a full recovery can vary from person to person.
+You’ll usually start to feel better within three to five days.
+Most people with mild or moderately severe Legionnaires’ disease make a full recovery, but how long it takes can vary from person to person.
 This may depend on how severe your condition is, how quickly you start treatment and whether you develop any complications.
+Be patient – it may be six months before you feel back to normal.

 - ornamental fountains (that store or recirculate water)

-Outbreaks of Legionnaires’ disease take place when these water sources become contaminated with Legionella bacteria.
-Warm temperatures (between 25 and 42 degrees Celsius) help the bacteria to grow quickly.
-Water that isn’t flowing, or is full of sediment, scale or sludge can also contain bacteria, but it’s the heat that makes the bacteria grow.
-You can catch Legionnaires' disease by breathing in aerosols (small droplets of water suspended in the air), which contain the bacteria.
+Outbreaks of Legionnaires’ disease can take place when these water sources become contaminated with legionella bacteria.
 About half of all cases of Legionnaires’ disease are associated with travelling abroad to warmer countries and from exposure in an aeroplane or hotel.
-You can also catch Legionnaires' disease if you're in hospital and there is an outbreak.
+You can also catch Legionnaires’ disease if you’re in hospital and there is an outbreak.

-Anyone can catch Legionnaires' disease, but you’re more likely to get it if:
+Anyone can catch Legionnaires’ disease.
+However, you’re more likely to get it if:

 - you’re aged 50 or over

-- you have a weakened immune system (for example, you have HIV/AIDS or are taking medicines that suppress your immune system)
+- you have a weakened immune system.
+For example, you have HIV/AIDS or are taking medicines that suppress your immune system, including chemotherapy and corticosteroids

 Another complication of Legionnaires’ disease is sepsis.
 This is a severe reaction that can happen if you have a bacterial infection which affects your whole body.
-You might develop septic shock as a result of sepsis.
-This causes a large drop in your blood pressure and, as a result, your organs don’t receive enough blood and can’t function properly.
+You might develop septic shock – your blood pressure drops and so your organs don’t receive enough blood to work properly.
+You’ll need immediate hospital care.

 If you’re an employer, you need to follow health and safety guidelines to reduce the risk of Legionnaires’ disease to your employees.
 These guidelines are set by the Health and Safety Executive (HSE).